 Visiting a pet on the day of an anesthetic procedure is usually not recommended for routine procedures.
 This allows your pet to remain calm and begin the healing process.
 After the first night, if you would like to visit, please speak with our team to schedule a visitation time.

-When your pet is ready to leave the hospital, a veterinary nurse will review all of the home care instructions with you.
+When your pet is ready to leave the hospital, a veterinary technician will review all of the home care instructions with you.
 This includes bandage and incision care as well as how to give medications.
 You will be provided with a copy of the discharge instructions to take home.
 If you have additional questions or concerns, please do not hesitate to ask or call us anytime.
 If you need to speak directly to a doctor, please inform us and the doctor will call you when they become available.

 Questions or concerns